Martin-Alexander/strata_tables/README.md

   END;
 $$;

-CREATE TRIGGER on_delete AFTER DELETE ON products
-  FOR EACH ROW EXECUTE FUNCTION products__history_delete();
+CREATE TRIGGER strata_trigger_on_delete AFTER DELETE ON products FOR EACH ROW EXECUTE FUNCTION products__history_delete();
-CREATE TRIGGER on_insert AFTER INSERT ON products
-  FOR EACH ROW EXECUTE FUNCTION products__history_insert();
+CREATE TRIGGER strata_trigger_on_insert AFTER INSERT ON products FOR EACH ROW EXECUTE FUNCTION products__history_insert();
-CREATE TRIGGER on_update AFTER UPDATE ON products
-  FOR EACH ROW EXECUTE FUNCTION products__history_update();
+CREATE TRIGGER strata_trigger_on_update AFTER UPDATE ON products FOR EACH ROW EXECUTE FUNCTION products__history_update();
 ```